-A pilot begins their training flying under Visual Meteorological Conditions (VMC) which means always having an outside reference and flying in good weather conditions.
+A pilot begins their training flying under Visual Meteorological Conditions (VMC) which means they must have sufficient visibility to fly the aircraft maintaining a visual reference from the terrain and other aircraft.
 An Instrument Rating allows the pilot to fly without reference to the ground and in Instrument Meteorological Conditions (IMC).
-This gives the pilot the ability to fly into areas of marginal weather and allows greater flexibility when flight planning.
-The Instrument Rating is also useful if pursuing a career in aviation as for most jobs it will be a requirement.
+This gives the pilot the ability to fly into areas of cloud and marginal weather and allows greater flexibility when flight planning.
+The Instrument Rating is also useful if pursuing a career in aviation as it is a requirement for most jobs.
 The instrument training may be conducted in either a single engine aircraft (group 3) or a multi engine aircraft (group 1).
 A group 1 is a requirement for an Airline Transport Pilot Licence.